Create a Vignette Effect

 How do I create an effect to make my images look "old"?

-Create a Vignette Effect – Sometimes your images may benefit from removing or toning down distracting backgrounds and enhancing the main subject a little, this is where Vignetting comes in.
+Sometimes your images may benefit from removing or toning down distracting backgrounds.
+Perhaps enhancing the main subject a little and this is where vignetting comes in.
+In this tutorial, we will be using Adobe Photoshop.

 Open your image fully and select the "elliptical marquee" tool (fig.1).
 Click and drag the size of oval or circle that you want around the subject.
 Don't worry if you can't get it in exactly the right place, just get the right size.
 "Unclick" and now you can click in the centre of the selection and move it into place.